 EDITOR Default editor to use in -e (sudoedit) mode if neither SUDO_EDITOR nor VISUAL is set.
 MAIL Set to the mail spool of the target user when the -i option is specified or when env_reset is enabled in sudoers (unless MAIL is present in the env_keep list).
-HOME Set to the home directory of the target user when the -i or -H options are specified, when the -s option is specified and set_home is set in sudoers , when always_set_home is enabled in sudoers , or when env_reset is enabled in sudoers and HOME is not present in the env_keep list. РАТН May be overridden by the security policy.
+HOME Set to the home directory of the target user when the -i or -H options are specified, when the -s option is specified and set_home is set in sudoers , when always_set_home is enabled in sudoers , or when env_reset is enabled in sudoers and HOME is not present in the env_keep list.
+LOGNAME Set to the login name of the target user when the -i option is specified, when the set_logname option is enabled in sudoers or when the env_reset option is enabled in sudoers (unless LOGNAME is present in the env_keep list). РАТН May be overridden by the security policy.
 SHELL Used to determine shell to run with -s option.
 SUDO_ASKPASS Specifies the path to a helper program used to read the password if no terminal is available or if the -A option is specified.

-SUDO_COMMAN D Set to the command run by sudo.
+SUDO_COMMAND Set to the command run by sudo.
 SUDO_EDITOR Default editor to use in -e (sudoedit) mode.
 SUDO_GID Set to the group ID of the user who invoked sudo.
 SUDO_PROMPT Used as the default password prompt.
 SUDO_PS1 If set, PS1 will be set to its value for the program being run.
 SUDO_UID Set to the user ID of the user who invoked sudo.
 SUDO_USER Set to the login name of the user who invoked sudo.
-USER Set to the target user (root unless the -u option is specified).
+2020_020 USER Set to the same value as LOGNAME, described above.
+USERNAME Same as USER.
 VISUAL Default editor to use in -e (sudoedit) mode if SUDO_EDITOR is not set.
+FILES sudo front end configuration